astorDev/archi/dotnet-appsettings/index.md

 ---

 That's almost everything you need to know about architecting configuration sources in .NET.
-Don't forget to check the [first article](https://medium.com/p/87526b9fbc68) and also the in depth discussion of [Environment Variables](https://medium.com/me/stats/post/d6b4ea6cff9f).
+Don't forget to check the [first article](https://medium.com/p/87526b9fbc68) and also the in-depth discussion of [Environment Variables](https://medium.com/me/stats/post/d6b4ea6cff9f).

 And, as always ...
 Claps are appreciated! 👏